- Think to Know

-- Medications are available for restless leg syndrome.
+- Home remedies for restless leg syndrome include

 What is restless leg syndrome (RLS)?

-Restless leg syndrome is often abbreviated RLS; it has also been termed shaking leg syndrome.
-Nighttime involuntary jerking of the legs during sleep are also known as periodic leg/limb movement disorder.
+Restless leg syndrome is often abbreviated as RLS; it has also been termed shaking leg syndrome.
+Nighttime involuntary jerking of the legs during sleep is also known as periodic leg/limb movement disorder.

 What causes restless leg syndrome?

-The cause of restless leg syndrome is unknown in most people.
+The cause of restless leg syndrome is unknown to most people.
 However, restless leg syndrome has been associated with

 - iron deficiency and anemia,